 - Open ports 22, 80, 443, and 3389 and the ICMP protocol: Ports 22, 80, 443, and 3389 and the ICMP protocol are opened to the internet.
 All ports are opened to the private network.
 Security group rules are added by default.
 The port of TencentDB for Redis is 6379 by default.
 You can ignore this template.

-|Custom||You can create a security group and then add custom rules.
-For detailed directions, please see "Step 2.
-Add a security group rule" below.||-|
+- Custom: You can create a security group and then add custom rules.

-- Name: name of the security group.
+- Name: Custom name of the security group.

-- Project: by default, DEFAULT PROJECT is selected.
-Select a project for easier management.
+- Project: Select a project for easier management.
+By default, Default Project is selected.

-- Notes: a short description of the security group for easier management.
+- Notes: A short description of the security group for easier management.

-- A single IPv4 address or an IPv4 range||In CIDR notation, such as
+- A single IPv4 address or an IPv4 range in CIDR notation, such as

 0.0.0.0/0 indicates all IPv4 addresses will be matched.

-0::0/0 indicates all IPv6 addresses.
+0::0/0 indicates all IPv6 addresses will be matched.

 ||Reference an IP address object or IP address group object in a parameter template.|

 - Policy: Allow or Reject.
 Allow is selected by default.

-- Reject: data packets will be discarded without any response.
+- Reject: Data packets will be discarded without any response.

-- Notes: a short description of the rule for easier management.
+- Notes: A short description of the rule for easier management.

 - Click Complete.

 Step 3.
-Configure a security group
+Bind the security group to a database instance

 Currently, security groups can be configured only for TencentDB for Redis instances in VPC.